Wolff confirms potential Hamilton replacement 'NOT INTERESTED'

 Two-time champion Fernando Alonso was also considered to replace Hamilton, Toto Wolff has confirmed, but the Spaniard was not interested in doing so, the Mercedes chief has claimed.

-Wolff recently discussed all things F1 with Spanish outlet Mundo Deportivo, and the Mercedes boss was quizzed on whether or not Alonso had been in contention for a Silver Arrows seat.
+Wolff recently discussed all things F1 with Spanish outlet Mundo Deportivo, and the Mercedes boss was quizzed on whether or not Alonso had been considered for a Silver Arrows seat.

 "But, at the time, Fernando was not interested in driving for Mercedes.